colonyos/tutorials/README.md

 # Introduction

-This repo contains several tutorials to help you get started with ColonyOS, an open-source meta-operating system (middleware) developed by RISE AB.
+This repo contains several tutorials to help you get started with ColonyOS, an open-source meta-operating system developed by RISE AB.
 ColonyOS provides a unified programming model to execute workloads across diverse platforms, from traditional cloud infrastructures and HPC to emergent edge platforms.

 1. [Getting started](1-getting-started/tutorial.md)
     - This is an introductory tutorial that will guide you through the initial setup and basic operations.